Find someone who is authorised to certify your documents.

 If you are being discriminated against or just wanting to know more about the Human Rights Charter or the Equal Opportunity Act the Victorian Equal Opportunity and Human Rights Commission is the organisation to contact.

-If you need to advice about disability discrimination legal matters, make an appointment to speak to someone at Disability Discrimination Legal Service on (03) 9654 8644.
+If you need advice about disability discrimination legal matters, make an appointment to speak to someone at Disability Discrimination Legal Service on (03) 9654 8644.

 To know more about pay, leave, complaints or entitlements, the Fair Work Ombudsman is the organisation to contact.